 MLM is the most elegant business model.
 It’s black and white.
 It’s precise.
 It’s a level playing field.
 There’s zero politics.
 It doesn’t matter who knows who in the company.
 If you develop the skills and put them into action, you benefit economically— period.

 If you have desire and a willingness to learn, you’ll have a very strong foundation.
-If you make a commitment to develop and master skills, practice good habits and take consistent action, you will become a professional.
-And when you become a professional, you’ll succeed in MLM!
+If you make a commitment to develop and master some basic network marketing skills, practice good habits and take consistent action, you will become a professional.
+And when you become a professional, you’ll increase your ability to succeed in MLM!